MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 - **Text columns have a maximum length:** The maximum length of the data in a text column for datasets using DirectQuery is 32,764 characters.
 Reporting on longer texts results in an error.

+### Reporting capabilities that affect performance

-The following reporting capabilities can also cause performance issues:
+The following reporting capabilities can cause performance issues:

 - **Measure filters:** Visuals containing measures, or aggregates of columns, can contain filters in those measures.
 For example, the following graphic shows **SalesAmount** by **Category**, but only includes categories with more than **20M** of sales.